Bozhidariv/RidePal/README.md

 # RidePal
-Architecture of project for shared transportation
+Architecture of a project for shared transportation